NjNerson/tetris-console/README.md

 ## Installation

-1. **Ensure Python 3.10 is installed:** This game is built using Python 3.10.
+1. **Ensure Python is installed:** This game is built using Python.
 Download and install it from the [official Python website](https://www.python.org/downloads/).

 2. **Clone the Repository:**